October 30 in History

 1974 – The Rumble in the Jungle boxing match between Muhammad Ali and champion George Foreman took place in Kinshasa, Zaire.
 Ali won by knockout, knocking Foreman down just before the end of the eighth round.

-1987 – NEC released the first 16-bit (fourth generation) video game console, the PC Engine, in Japan.
+1987 – NEC released Japan’s first 16-bit (fourth generation) video game console, the PC Engine.
 It was later sold around the world under the name TurboGrafx-16.

 2002 – Warren Zevon was featured on the Late Show with David Letterman as the only guest for the entire hour, performing several songs and spoke about being diagnosed with inoperable lung cancer.